drumber-1/mc-scatter/README.md

 Thought the code, mc-scatter often refers to the angles theta and phi.
 These are defined as follows:

-Theta is the angle away from positive x, in the x-y plane.
-Phi is the angle out of the x-y plane.
-Phi = pi/2 points in the positive z direction, phi = -pi/2 points in the negative x direction
+Theta is the angle away from positive x, in the x-y plane. phi is the angle out of the x-y plane: phi = pi/2 points in the positive z direction, phi = -pi/2 points in the negative z direction.

-So theta = phi = zero looks down the positive x axis at the YZ plane.

 Example images